All Episodes

 Just want to emphasize that.

-Collect the blood, concentrate that, and have the ability, once it's pathogen-free, that is virus-free, be able to give that to other patients and the immunoglobulance, the immune response, could potentially provide a benefit to patients.
+Collect the blood, concentrate that, and have the ability, once it's pathogen-free, that is virus-free, be able to give that to other patients.

 It's another thing that we're looking at.

-Over the next couple weeks, we'll have more information that we're really pushing hard to try to accelerate that.
+Over the next couple of weeks, we'll have more information that we're really pushing hard to try to accelerate that.

-That's in the sort of more medium short term.
+That's in the sort of more medium-short term.

 And that'll be a bridge to other therapies that will take us three to six months to develop.